nginx/unit-docs/source/configuration.rst

         <https://javaee.github.io/javaee-spec/javadocs/javax/servlet/ServletContext.html#getContextPath-->`__.

     * - :samp:`threads`
-      - Integer that sets the number of worker threads per app process.
+      - Integer, sets the number of worker threads per app process.
 When started, each app process creates a corresponding number of threads to handle requests.

-        The default value is :samp:`1`.
+        The default is :samp:`1`.

     * - :samp:`thread_stack_size`
-      - Integer that defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).
+      - Integer, defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).

-        The default value is system dependent and can be set with :program:`ulimit -s <SIZE_KB>`.
+        The default is system dependent and can be set with :program:`ulimit -s <SIZE_KB>`.

 Example: